-Each semester, current CSULB undergrads have the option to take beginner sailing instruction as a for-credit course through the university’s Kinesiology program.
+Each semester, current CSULB undergrads have the option to take beginner sailing instruction as a for-credit course through the university’s Recreation and Leisure Studies Department.

-KIN 121A is a 1.0 unit, semester-long class designed for those with little or no prior sailing experience. (*Check with your academic degree advisor before taking the class.*)
+REC 121A is a 1.0 unit, semester-long class designed for those with little or no prior sailing experience.

 All students must first pass a swim test or provide acceptable documentation that proves their ability to swim.
 (No exceptions.)